microsoft/hlsl-specs/proposals/0013-expanded-comparison-sampling.md

 typedef struct D3D12_FEATURE_DATA_D3D12_OPTIONS22 {
     ...
-    BOOL ExtendedComparisonSamplesSupported;
+    BOOL ExpandedComparisonSamplingSupported;
 } D3D12_FEATURE_DATA_D3D12_OPTIONS22;
 ```

-`ExtendedComparisonSamplesSupported` is a boolean that specifies
+`ExpandedComparisonSamplingSupported` is a boolean that specifies
  whether the expanded comparison sample methods indicated here are supported
  by the given hardware and runtime.